Google Workspace Workflow Automation

 Google Workspace Workflow Automation Made Easy

-That’s when zenphi shines.
-It’s an extremely powerful and easy to use no code workflow automation platform for Google.
-It’s built from the ground up for Google on top of Google’s infrastructure.
-So you can feel confident that your data does not leave the platform you have already trusted your business with.
+That’s where zenphi shines. zenphi is an extremely powerful and easy to use no-code, Google Workspace Workflow Automation platform for every Google Workspace user.
+We have built zenphi from the ground up for Google, and zenphi runs on Google’s Cloud Platform.
+So you can feel confident that your data is treated with the same care for security and privacy as your Google Workspace data.

 What is zenphi?